marcinjak9/apical.org-gatsby/content/pages/measure-and-understand-your-products.md

               the best information to improve
             image: 'https://ucarecdn.com/4dd3d663-0cca-40c5-9469-a435426a3464/'
             title: 1.
 Measure your business performance
-        title: How Apical helps you understand your metrics
+        title: How Apical helps you understand your business
         titleCenter: true
       it:
         slides: